CATEM1NAL/APyday-2/FAQ.md

 **[HEVHUD](https://modworkshop.net/mod/27954):** Works perfectly, but can't disable stamina bar.
 **[VanillaHUD+](https://modworkshop.net/mod/25629):** Works perfectly, but hudlist buff icons can show incorrect values.
 **[PDTH HUD](https://modworkshop.net/mod/19900):** Works, but no assault indicator.
 Fixed by disabling "PDTH style HUD assault corner", but ruins the aesthetic.
+**[Restoration HUD Standalone](https://modworkshop.net/mod/28118):** Works, but first you have to turn the enable it in the mod options (why???).
+Turn off "debug stamina indicator" and "alpha assault tape", otherwise you can't see hostage count or the assault ticker.
 **[Better Assault Indicator](https://modworkshop.net/mod/22712):** Doesn't work - hides hostage counter and doesn't show assault ticker.

 ## Does this work in VR?